 That question put me back into thought.

-I’d told the Industrial Commission for the State of Utah during this same two month period of time of the conditions and circumstances leading up to the fire.
+I’d told the Industrial Commission for the State of Utah during this same two month period of the conditions and circumstances leading up to the fire.

 At one occasion in the middle of January 1985 I was at the Mining Center at the Carbon County Community College.
 Bob Bishop who worked for the Commission and had enforcement power for the state of Utah, ignored the information, telling me he wanted nothing to do with it.
 Dave Cave, the senior investigator in that office was brought to tears, telling me, “I did all that was in my power.
 I couldn’t stop it.
 There were political reasons that go to the heart of that information.”